sagarsaija/shadeform-frontend/README.md

 npm run dev
 ```

-Then run the server code.
+Then run the server code from this repo: https://github.com/sagarsaija/shadeform-backend.
 Look at the shadeform-backend README.

 The client should be running on http://localhost:3000 and the server http://localhost:3001.